nodejs/wiki-archive/Installation.md

 ## Step 3b - Building on Windows

 **Pre-built binaries**

-Windows Build(Node v0.5.5): http://nodejs.org/dist/v0.5.5/node.exe
+Windows Build (Node v0.5.5): http://nodejs.org/dist/v0.5.5/node.exe
 Self-contained binaries are available at [node-js.prcn.co.cc](http://node-js.prcn.co.cc/)

 **Building from source**

-There are two ways of building Node on Windows.
-One is over the Cygwin emulation layer the other is using MinGW (GNU toolchain for windows).
+There are three ways of building Node on Windows.
+One is over the Cygwin emulation layer, another is using MinGW (GNU toolchain for windows), and the last way is using VC++.
 See the [Cygwin](https://github.com/joyent/node/wiki/Building-node.js-on-Cygwin-%28Windows%29) and [MinGW](https://github.com/joyent/node/wiki/Building-node.js-on-mingw) pages.

 Neither builds are satisfactorily stable but it is possible to get something running.

+**Building with VC++**

+There is increasing support for native compilation on Windows using VC++ (Visual C++).
+This includes Visual C++ Express which is available for free from Microsoft.
+First download the node source.
+Then, from the Visual Studio Command Prompt, type

+    cd c:\path\to\source
+    vcbuild.bat debug

+for the debug version or

+    cd c:\path\to\source
+    vcbuild.bat release

+for the release version to build node.

 **Hosting in IIS on Windows**